 What Researchers Did

-Researchers conducted a randomized controlled trial to evaluate the efficacy of N-Butylphthalide combined with hyperbaric oxygen therapy (HBO) versus HBO alone for cognitive dysfunction in 184 patients with delayed encephalopathy after acute carbon monoxide poisoning (DEACMP).
+Researchers conducted a randomised controlled trial to evaluate the efficacy of N-Butylphthalide combined with hyperbaric oxygen therapy (HBO) versus HBO alone for cognitive dysfunction in 184 patients with delayed encephalopathy after acute carbon monoxide poisoning (DEACMP).

 What They Found